top of page

 Control Joints

 Saw cuts in concrete are called control joints.
 They play an important role in preventing cracks from forming while concrete is shrinking as it dries.
 They "control" cracking.
-It's important to fill those joints not just for aesthetics and hygienic reasons but to protect the joint shoulders from breaking off under heavy wheeled traffic such as carts, forklifts and casters.
+It's important to fill those joints not just for aesthetics and hygiene but to protect the joint shoulders from breaking off under wheeled traffic such as carts, forklifts and casters.
+In this photo we can see what these joints look like once we fill them with a gray semi-rigid joint filler and shave it flush with the floor surface.

 Basic Color Options